-AI is a general term that implies the use of a computer to model and/or replicate intelligent behavior.
+Is AI worth and AI is a general term that implies the use of a computer to model and/or replicate intelligent behavior.
 Research in AI focuses on the development and analysis of algorithms that learn and perform intelligent behavior with minimal human intervention.
 Like most new technology, AI has become part of everyday life without us knowing it, whether that’s the spellchecker on your phone or the software sitting behind credit score calculations.

 The global technology powerhouses have declared AI will change the way we live and work over the next decade but will the overall impact be positive or negative?

 Habito, a UK start-up, is changing the way we find the best mortgage to suit our needs.
 A digital AI powered mortgage advisor walks you through your life events, attitude to risk and every other factor to identify the most appropriate mortgage.
 The software then scans all the mortgages available, over 15,000 in the UK currently, before identifying the most suitable for your needs.
 The whole process takes 20 minutes.

 The key factor for the customer is whether the benefits of taking a purely algorithmic approach outweighs the personal reassurance a trusted human mortgage adviser may bring.
 At the same time, the trusted mortgage adviser might lean towards certain mortgage products he has used successfully in the past, personal preferences and hopefully in very few cases on the best commission rates they receive.